When Netflix launched its unlimited vacation policy a few years ago, I think the HR professional inside all of us cringed a little.

 Flexibility in work schedules

-Raising a family and other personal responsibilities and interests keep your employees busy outside of work.
+Raising a family and other personal responsibilities and interests keep your employees busy outside of work, especially for women in the workforce.
 In some cases your employees are so busy they accomplish personal tasks during normal working hours.

 Introduce a flexible work schedule that allows employees to put in hours more conducive to their lifestyle and temperament (for example, some people work better late in the evening than they do early in the morning), and see how hard your employees perform.
 A flexible work schedule isn’t compatible with all jobs, but where it is, allow it.